john-itcsolutions/cheirrs/README.md

 `su postgres`  You are at /home/ubuntu - and your backup.sql's are there too.

-`createdb <dbname>`
+`cd ordering`

+`./start_geordnet`

+When done;

 `createuser gmu` (For Elastos' purposes.)

+`createdb db_name`

-`psql <dbname> < backup.sql`, and similarly for other schemata.
+`psql <db_name> < backup.sql`, and similarly for other schemata.
 In the final state, there will be one schema per member-class plus other utility schemata such as "iot" and an overseeing schema for each member class.

-			     OR, if you copy all scripts from cheirrs/database-as-blockchain to /home/ubuntu in the master postgres:

-`./dbase_resetup.sh`

-			     Be careful here as you will probably need to adjust dbase_resetup.sh to suit you!

 	You will also need to deal with users and passwords as well as setting allowed search paths for user 'gmu' to all schemata.

 At this stage it is envisaged that we would set up one schema for each member-class in an inter-enterprise network, plus an iot schema and a set of oversight schemata (to run Business Process Supervision from).
-Also the design would require only one database server (though replicated) per member-class (plus one for the ordering service) - ie one vm per member-class -
+Also the design would require only one database server (though replicated) per member-class (plus one for the ordering service in a production setup) - ie one vm per member-class -
 (not "per member" as in the IBM paper).

 All pods would be situated together in the cloud (and probably replicated at a site-level globally).

-If you use (or adapt) our scripts to sequentially restore your backups and set up postgis, etc, you should copy these to /home/ubuntu in each database master, together with your own sql backups.
+If you use (or adapt) our scripts to sequentially restore your backups and set up postgis, etc, you should copy these to /home/ubuntu/main in each database master, together with your own sql backups.
 _______________________________________________________